Florida’s ‘Don’t Say Gay’ bill puts Disney in an impossible position

 So far, they have been disappointed.

-Although corporations have long faced pressure to take stances on social issues, the practice of doing so has increasingly come under the microscope lately.
+Although corporations have long faced pressure to take a stance on social issues, the practice of doing so has increasingly come under the microscope lately.
 As protesters hit the streets in response to the police killing of George Floyd in the summer of 2020, corporations hit the tweets to express almost identically phrased support for diversity and inclusion.
 Many of those corporations then experienced a swift backlash, with accusations of mere virtue-signaling rather than implementing real changes in line with those values.

 In the years since, animosity toward “woke corporations” has only increased, from critics on both the right and the left.
-The former attacks companies for supporting social justice causes seemingly because they are against those causes, while the latter often attacks those companies for not supporting more causes, especially when there may be a conflict of interest that prevents companies from doing so.
+The former attack companies for supporting social justice causes seemingly because they are against those causes while the latter often attack those companies for not supporting more causes—especially when there may be a conflict of interest that prevents companies from doing so.
 Disney has no easy path forward for the situation in which it currently finds itself.

 Even still, by just about any metric, Disney CEO Bob Chapek has not handled that situation very well.
 In response to mounting demand for the company to rebuke the “Don’t Say Gay” bill, Chapek sent out a staff email citing Disney content that promotes tolerance as an implicit rebuke.
 What would condemning the bill outright do, Chapek seemed to ask, that featuring a gay couple on Modern Family hasn’t already accomplished?
 To his credit, the CEO did also assert the company’s “unequivocal” support for the LGBTQ community.